Is chocolate cookie bark the easiest candy in the history of ever or what?

 I used super dark cocoa wafers to counteract the white chocolate, which is always super sweet.
 The flavor is sweet but not too cloying.

 I like to use lightly toasted nuts as this is a no-bake recipe.
-They have a deeper flavor and that adds a lot to the finished product.
+They have a deeper flavor that adds a lot to the finished product.

 There is a lot of talk about tempering chocolate, using chocolate chips for making bark and all that jazz.